 If you’re planning to visit other National Parks like Zion or Bryce, you’ll probably want to invest in the America the Beautiful Pass.
-It’s just $79.99 and is valid for entry for everyone in your vehicle at all National Parks and Monuments for the whole year.
+It’s valid for entry for everyone in your vehicle at all National Parks and Monuments for the whole year.

 – The Grand Canyon stays on Mountain Standard Time and doesn’t spring forward for daylight savings.

 – When possible, use the free shuttle buses to get around the South Rim.
 Particularly during the busy summer months, parking lots are full and moving your car unnecessarily can mean losing time searching for another parking spot.